datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

 .. code-block:: bash

-   $ datalad catalog serve --catalog-dir data-cat
+   $ datalad catalog-serve --catalog data-cat

 If you navigate to the data-cat location (a URL is provided in the ``serve`` command output, typically ``http://localhost:8000/``), the catalog should be rendered.
 You should see the 404 page, since there is no metadata in the catalog yet.